igneus/ordodo/README.md

 ## The problem

-Every year, hundreds of Catholics around the world spend hundreds of hours each compiling an *ordo*, a liturgical calendar, for the new liturgical year.
+Every year, hundreds of Catholics around the world spend hundreds of hours each, compiling an *ordo*, a liturgical calendar, for the new liturgical year.
+Usually by hand.

 *Ordo* is basically a combination of a set of closely related liturgical calendars, e.g. calendars of dioceses of one country